MansaMoussa/Blockchain/README.md

 Make sure you've cleaned everything before trying to build something

 	cd src/Simulateur/
-	./buildN1.sh	#On a first console
+	./buildN1.sh	#On a first terminal window
-	./buildN2.sh	#On a second console
+	./buildN2.sh	#On a second terminal window
-	./buildP1.sh	#On a third console
+	./buildP1.sh	#On a third terminal window
-	./buildP2.sh	#On a fourth console
+	./buildP2.sh	#On a fourth terminal window
-	./buildP3.sh	#On a fifth console
+	./buildP3.sh	#On a fifth terminal window

 How to clean ?